Despite its reputation as a landmark ruling, the Supreme Court's June 2012 decision on the Affordable Care Act was not entirely damage-free.

 Ideally, this caveat would never have mattered, but with 14 states now opting out of the expansion, some of America's most impoverished citizens will be put in the frightening position of lacking medical coverage.
 To make matters worse, the opt-out list includes two of the five states with the highest uninsured rates in America: Texas and Georgia.

 Recently, governors Jan Brewer in Arizona, Susana Martinez in New Mexico, and Rick Scott in Florida have announced their acceptance of the Medicaid expansion in their respective states, reversing their previous stances condemning the policy.
-These surprising swings suggest that compelling financial and social reasons exist for states to implement the change.

 Indeed, the social justice argument for Medicaid expansion is strong.
 American's poorest citizens will be unfairly targeted by the expansion refusals, but they are not the only ones.
 Minority groups will also be unduly hurt by the rejected Medicaid reform, as minorities represent a disproportionately large percentage of the uninsured population.
 Hispanics, for example, represent 30 percent of the uninsured, but only 14 percent of the total U.S. population.
 A Kaiser Family Foundation study reports that racial and ethnic disparities in access to health care will be significantly reduced in states accepting increases in Medicaid funding.
 Thus, the states opting out of the expansion are not only threatening low-income individuals, but also discouraging minority prosperity.